The Name of This Band Is Talking Heads: Reissues

 An expanded version of the record was released on CD in 2004 by Sire/Warner Bros./Rhino, marking the album's first ever CD release in the United States.
 It duplicated the pattern of the original album, with the first disc featuring the quartet alone and the second disc the ten-member band.
 Eight additional performances from 1978 and 1979 were added to the first disc, and seven additional tracks from the 1980–81 tour were added to the second disc, with the latter disc featuring a reconfigured running order reflecting the tour's set list from the larger band.
 However, the introduction to the song "Crosseyed and Painless" was edited out on this CD version.
+The expanded CD version of the album contains two versions of the songs "Psycho Killer" and "Stay Hungry."

 In 2013, Rhino reissued the vinyl version of the album (on the original Sire label), again without bonus tracks, but with the longer version of "Crosseyed and Painless".
 The original design of the packaging was also replicated, but the LPs were packaged in plastic sleeves.
 The album also utilized the original analog mastering for the LP from 1982.